 Final thoughts on Head Sonic Pro 16 strings

 Because the Head Sonic Pro 16 lacks power and spin, I’m left with a sore arm.
-To generate enough power to feel like I’ve hit the ball, I was forced to swing harder than I like to.
+To generate enough power to feel like I’ve hit the ball really hard, I was forced to swing harder than I like to.
 Even though the Sonic Pro is a soft string, it acts like a stiff string when having to generate power.
 I should have tried this string on my mains for a hybrid setup….